The ultimate guide for using product attributes in Catalog Ads

 4. Voila!

-Read the full how-to guide here - or learn how to customize your Dynamic Product Ads designs with Confect here.
+Read the full how-to guide here - or learn how to customize your Catalog Ads designs with Confect here.